 Asbestos use became more common around this time, and Johns Manville used this mineral extensively in many of its products.
 During World War II, the company was contracted to make asbestos insulation for nearly every ship in the United States Navy.
 This is one of the key reasons that Navy veterans have such high rates of mesothelioma.

-Airborne asbestos fibers is what is dangerous to human health.
+Airborne asbestos fibers are what is dangerous to human health.
 Tiny, needle-like fibers of asbestos can float as dust and can easily be inhaled or ingested.
-Once inside the body, fibers do not pass easily through the body.
-Instead they lodge in tissues.
+Once inside the body, fibers do not pass easily through the body; instead, they lodge in tissues.
 For reasons not well understood, these fibers cause some people to develop serious illnesses decades later.